United Kingdom

 Electrolyte type

 — SLA (lead-acid).
-In a broad sense, the vast majority of modern car batteries are lead-acid, because... their design is based on a combination of electrodes made of lead compounds and an electrolyte, the role of which is played by sulfuric acid diluted with water.
-Specifically, in this case we mean the classic type of batteries, which use ordinary liquid electrolyte.
-Their widespread use is due to their simplicity of design and low cost, combined with good capacity and inrush currents (see below), as well as resistance to low temperatures (compared to other types of batteries).
+In a broad sense, the vast majority of modern car batteries are lead-acid, since their design is based on a combination of electrodes made of lead compounds and an electrolyte, the role of which is played by sulfuric acid diluted with water.
+Specifically, in this case, we mean the classic type of batteries that use a regular liquid electrolyte.
+Their widespread use is due to the simplicity of the design and low cost in combination with good capacity and starting current indicators (see below), as well as resistance to low temperatures (compared to other types of batteries).

-— AGM (fiberglass).
-A type of lead-acid battery, also known by the abbreviation AGM.
-The main feature of the design is described by the name itself: in such batteries, the space between the plates is filled not with liquid, but with fiberglass - microporous plastic, which is impregnated with the electrolyte itself (an aqueous solution of sulfuric acid).
-This design has a number of advantages over the classic one: for example, AGM batteries do not require maintenance (see “Maintenance”) and practically do not emit gases when charging (the resulting oxygen and hydrogen recombine inside the battery itself), are resistant to shaking and are well suited for start systems -stop (see "Start-stop support").
-Their disadvantages are high sensitivity to increased voltage when charging, the need for a special charger (regular ones do not fit well), and also their high cost.
+— AGM (absorbent glass mat).
+A type of lead-acid batteries, also known by the abbreviation AGM.
+The main design feature is described by the name itself: in such batteries, the space between the plates is filled not with liquid, but with glass cloth — microporous plastic, which is impregnated with the electrolyte itself (an aqueous solution of sulfuric acid).
+This design has a number of advantages over the classic one: for example, AGM batteries do not require maintenance (see "Maintenance") and practically do not emit gases during charging (the resulting oxygen and hydrogen recombine inside the battery itself), are resistant to shaking and are well suited for start-stop systems (see "Start-stop support").
+Their disadvantages are high sensitivity to increased voltage during charging, the need for a special charger (regular ones are not suitable), and also the high cost.

 — GEL (gel).
-One of the subtypes of lead-acid batteries in which the electrolyte is not liquid, but is condensed to a gel-like state.
-This design provides a number of advantages compared to the classic version (see above): a greater number of charge-discharge cycles (and therefore a longer service life); minimum leakage of electrolyte and associated gases; no need for maintenance (see “Maintenance”); resistance to deep discharges and temperature fluctuations, etc. On the other hand, GEL batteries are significantly more expensive.
+One of the subtypes of lead-acid batteries, in which the electrolyte is not liquid, but thickened to a gel-like state.
+This design provides a number of advantages compared to the classic version (see above): a greater number of charge-discharge cycles (and therefore a longer service life); minimum leakage of electrolyte and associated gases; no need for maintenance (see "Maintenance"); resistance to deep discharges and temperature fluctuations, etc. On the other hand, GEL batteries are noticeably more expensive.

 — Li-Ion (lithium-ion).
-Lithium-ion technology was originally used in batteries for portable gadgets such as mobile phones, but such batteries are increasingly used.
-The first type of transport to use Li-Ion technology was motorcycles.
-The advantages of such batteries over more traditional varieties include smaller dimensions and weight, the ability to produce high starting currents and be charged with high currents (the latter significantly reduces charging time), as well as a large number of charge-discharge cycles and a long shelf life.
-In addition, Li-Ion batteries contain a minimum of harmful substances, do not use acids or heavy metals, and some models are even positioned as absolutely harmless to the environment.
-The main disadvantage of lithium-ion batteries is their very steep price.
+Lithium-ion technology was originally used in batteries for portable gadgets such as mobile phones, but such batteries are becoming more and more widely used.
+The first type of transport to use Li-Ion technology were motorcycles.
+The advantages of such batteries over more traditional varieties include smaller dimensions and weight, the ability to produce high starting currents and charge with high currents (the latter significantly reduces the charging time), as well as a large number of charge-discharge cycles and a long shelf life.
+In addition, Li-Ion batteries contain a minimum of harmful substances, do not use acids or heavy metals, and some models are positioned as completely harmless to the environment.
+The main disadvantage of lithium-ion batteries is their very “biting” price.

 Start/Stop support